-CSJ and Horror University are offering a free movie series leading up to CSJ’s annual Popular Culture Conference, highlighting three fantastical/horrific luminaries who died in 2013: Ray Bradbury, Ray Harryhausen, and Richard Matheson.
+CSJ is offering a free movie series leading up to CSJ’s annual Popular Culture Conference, highlighting three fantastical/horrific luminaries who died in 2013: Ray Bradbury, Ray Harryhausen, and Richard Matheson.

 Up next is “Fahrenheit 451,” based on the 1951 Ray Bradbury novel of the same name at 7 p.m.
 Friday, Feb.
 21, in Tuttle Hall Theater on the CSJ campus.

 Ray Bradbury’s Fahrenheit 451 (1966) is directed by François Truffaut.
 Book burning has replaced book learning in the future, and only a group of rebels keep the printed word alive.
 Part historical document against 1950s repression and part allegory for human ignorance in general, Bradbury’s novel and the movie are progenitors of “The Hunger Games” and “Rollerball.”